appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/update-file-path.md

-# Updating Local File path
+# Update Local File path

 For self-hosted instances, Appsmith clones the Git repositories in the local file system, attached to the persistent volume within the Docker container.
 To maintain the Git repositories, you need a file path that points to the volume within the Docker container.